 We understand that you do not want to step into a courtroom after a serious injury or the loss of a loved one, but pursuing a medical malpractice claim may be your best option.
 A medical malpractice claim can help you recover compensation for your medical expenses, lost wages, and pain and suffering.
 The negligent doctor or hospital owes you compensation for what you have gone through, and our legal team can fight for you.

-We have spent more than 50 years standing up for victims of medical malpractice.
+We have spent more than 50 years standing up for victims of medical malpractice in New York.
 We know how to successfully investigate and litigate these cases to get our clients the highest possible award.
 There is no cost to sitting down with one of our attorneys and discussing your case in a free consultation.
 When you are ready, call us at (212) 986-7353.

 Phil Russotti recently obtained settlements for two brain damaged individuals and their families totaling guaranteed payouts in excess of $16,000,000.